zepheira/bibframe/model/bfarchive.md

 * description: Language or script of the archival material.
 * value: Literal
 * scope: <http://bibfra.me/vocab/archive>
-* remark: Equevalent to Languages and Scripts of the Material Element 4.5 in Describing Archives: a Content Standard, 2nd Edition (2015).
+* remark: Equivalent to Languages and Scripts of the Material Element 4.5 in Describing Archives: a Content Standard, 2nd Edition (2015).

 Not from DACS but needs updated description: